pingidentity/pingdirectory-go-client/docs/BackupBackendResponse.md

 ### NewBackupBackendResponse

-`func NewBackupBackendResponse(schemas []EnumbackupBackendSchemaUrn, backendID string, baseDN []string, writabilityMode EnumbackendWritabilityModeProp, backupDirectory []string, enabled bool, ) *BackupBackendResponse`
+`func NewBackupBackendResponse(schemas []EnumbackupBackendSchemaUrn, id string, backendID string, baseDN []string, writabilityMode EnumbackendWritabilityModeProp, backupDirectory []string, enabled bool, ) *BackupBackendResponse`

 NewBackupBackendResponse instantiates a new BackupBackendResponse object This constructor will assign default values to properties that have it defined,